 The CR or designated SP repeats steps 4 thru 7 in section 6.1, updating whatever caused the reject.

-Once ERCOT approves the Testing Specifications, the Request for Testing Specifications issue move to a state of Approved.
+Once ERCOT approves the Testing Specifications, the Request for Testing Specifications issue move to a state of Approved (Fig 6.1i).

 Fig 6.1i